Design and Innovation

 Prerequisite: Instructor approval

-Students will utilize the Innovation Lab's tools and equipment to create their projects as needed.
+Students will use the Innovation Lab’s tools and equipment to create their projects as needed.
 Regardless of the unit, students will focus on precision, usability, and sound design.
-The last unit of the course will require students to pursue long-term independent projects focusing on one of the course areas.
+The last unit of the course will require students to pursue long-term independent projects focused on one of the course’s areas.

 The Honors course has additional expectations.
 Students will be required to enter a national design contest, complete additional homework assignments, and pitch their final projects to the Torrey Explorers Fund.